To know is to apprehend the future as qualified by values which action may realize; and empirical knowledge is essentially utilitarian and pragmatic.

 The purpose of this paper is to highlight some changes in our global environment that may be critically important during coming decades.
 In this context, what should regional authorities do or watch out for?
 For some changes, it is enough to understand their logic.
 Other actors in society will need to address them.
-Some changes are, or will be, within the mandate of regions to act upon.
+Some changes are or will be, within the mandate of regions to act upon.

 While the future is bound to offer surprises, many changes, including dramatic ones, can be anticipated.
 Some such changes are currently actively researched, like climate change for example.
 Some changes appear to threaten our traditional vision of the world, and we will need time to adjust to their implications.

 Optimism regarding the future is a necessary motivator for everyone, but improved “future awareness” is a practical necessity to back up such optimism.
-We must try to identify relevant choices and then give politician the mandate to make sometimes difficult decisions.
+We must try to identify relevant choices and then give the politician the mandate to make sometimes difficult decisions.

 Trying to understand and anticipate future developments can be confusing.
-There seems to be too many options, many of them contradictory or unattractive.
+There seem to be too many options, many of them contradictory or unattractive.
 To simplify things, this paper is based on three basic assumptions:

 Perhaps the most fundamental effect of globalization is that change processes in different parts of the world have become increasingly dependent on each other.
-No community is any more living in isolation, on its own terms, in its own isolated habitat.
+No community is anymore living in isolation, on its own terms, in its own isolated habitat.
 But, we do not fully understand these interconnections between, say, overfishing at the Horn of Africa and the need to send warships to protect ships against pirates, or between the housing market in Shanghai and the Euro/Yuan exchange rate.

 Some changes develop very slowly, imperceptibly, like for example the acidification of the oceans.
 We often tend to ignore these slow changes, even if we know that they are life-critical.
-Other changes happen suddenly, when triggered by some random event, like, for example, the current decision to abandon the use of nuclear energy in Germany.
+Other changes happen suddenly when triggered by some random event, like, for example, the current decision to abandon the use of nuclear energy in Germany.
 Global interconnectedness means that distant changes may affect us unexpectedly.
-Monitoring and trying to understand the global operational environment is therefore essential also for local development.
+Monitoring and trying to understand the global operating environment is therefore essential also for local development.

 There is an overwhelming literature about the future.
 A point often made is that the future is unpredictable.
 While the point may be true, it is not the whole truth.
 The laws of nature, although only partially known, set a fundamental framework for the physical environment and also for societies and for human life in general.

 The second assumption of this paper is that regional planning is based on the conviction that we actually know a great deal about the future and that we can influence how it will unfold.
-It therefore makes perfect sense to try to anticipate future events, and to take action to benefit from good options and to reduce the effects of bad ones.
+It, therefore, makes perfect sense to try to anticipate future events and to take action to benefit from good options and to reduce the effects of bad ones.
 While most people would agree in principle, the timing of appropriate actions is nevertheless often an issue.
 Therefore, early recognition and assessment are necessary.
 This is sometimes called the Precautionary Principle.

 To get better control over time- and sector-related priorities we use planning systems with different time scales.
 Medium term planning documents, like the EU programming periods, run typically for six years.
 Longer term planning documents usually look 20-30 years ahead, and more exploratory studies run to 2050.
 Studies of the global population and environment often cover the entire century.